 Our experienced nurse coordinators provide personalized care for all patients.
 We walk our patients through every visit of the trial—our priority is to keep our patients comfortable and well-informed throughout the entire trial process.

 All aspects of the treatment are paid by the pharmaceutical company for the duration of the trial.
-RNA is a partner site with QuintineIMS and is an INC Research Site Partner and award winner.
+RNA is a partner site with IQVIA and is a Syneos Health Research Site Partner and award winner.

 Areas of Expertise and Service:

 - Sleep Medicine

 - Pediatric Neurology